Twin Cities Flower Exchange, Christine Hoffman

 “So, by year three, things had really grown, but I was also really burned out.
 And I really had to take a step back and decide whether I was going to walk away and just say, you know, this isn't for me or how can I do this differently and make it work in a healthier, more sustainable way for everyone involved.

-“I just took a lot of time over the winter, thankfully we have a slow season, to figure out what I needed for support and what I needed to do personally to grow my skillset and adjust to what the business needed.”
+“I just took a lot of time over the winter, we have a slow season, to figure out what I needed for support and what I needed to do personally to grow my skill set and adjust to what the business needed.”

 “I had used SCORE previously when I started my retail shop.
-I think that was 2018, probably that I reached out and got connected with a mentor again.
+I think that was in 2018, probably when I reached out and got connected with a mentor again.

 “As a solo entrepreneur, it's important to have that other person there that you can bounce ideas off, or to get a second opinion.
 And as I said, I didn't have any wholesale experience or really any business experience other than having a retail shop, and I didn't realize how much I didn't know until I started.”